New here? Start with the complete side hustle guide →

 Automation is where a lot of email platforms fall apart — either too basic to be useful, or so complicated you need a tutorial just to send a welcome email.

 The goal-based logic is particularly useful.
-If someone buys your product halfway through a sales sequence, Kit (ConvertKit) automatically skips them past the remaining sales emails.
-That might sound like a small thing, but it makes a real difference to the subscriber experience — and to how many people stay on your list long-term.
+If someone buys your product halfway through a sales sequence, Kit automatically skips them past the remaining sales emails.
+That sounds small, but it makes a real difference to the subscriber experience — and to how many people stay on your list long-term.

 Tagging Instead of Lists